jorgenschaefer/elpy/README.md

 - **Test running (using nose)**
   Run all your tests, the tests for the current module or just the current unit with a simple keystroke.
-- **Refactoring (using rope):**
-  Use any of multiple powerful refactoring tools, such extracting the region to a variable or a separate function, renaming identifiers, modules or packages, or just automatically clean up your imports.
 - **Easy IPython support for those who use it:**
   Simply run (elpy-use-ipython).